net8floz/GMNoesis/readme.md

 	score: {PlayerScoreViewModel}, // nested view model
 	score_history: [{PlayerScoreViewModel}], // a collection of nested view models
 	commands: {
-  // define any commands you want, this should match the VM you create in App STudio
+        // define any commands you want. this is for talking from UI -> GAME
 		main_button_click: GMNoesisVMType.string
+	},
+    events: {
+		// define any events you want. this is for talking from GAME -> UI
+        play_reward_animation: [GMNoesisVMType.number]
 	}
 }) constructor {